 Section 4.7 Emeritus members and honorary members of the board of directors shall be non-voting ex-officio members.
 Emeritus members may participate in the discussions of the board of directors.

 Section 4.8 The RAGAS Board Chair may appoint, with board approval, a RAGAS Board Advisor, who is a past active board member no longer serving as a voting board member, to serve as an ex-officio non-toting member and advisor to the Board Chair.

 Section 4.9 All members, as set forth in Sections 4.1 through 4.8 above, shall be notified of all board meetings.

 ARTICLE V – EXECUTIVE OFFICERS

 Section 5.1.
-The Rotary Action Group shall be administered by at least three executive officers, one of whom shall be the Chair (administrative head) the Secretary, the Treasurer All officers shall be active Rotarians, Rotaractors, or Peace Fellows.
-The terms of officers shall be staggered, shall not exceed three years, and shall coincide with the Rotary year, i.e. 1 July through 30 June.
+The Rotary Action Group shall be administered by at least three executive officers, whom shall be the Chair (administrative head), the Secretary, and the Treasurer.
+All officers shall be active Rotarians, Rotaractors, or Peace Fellows.
+The terms of officers shall be staggered, shall not exceed three years, and shall coincide with the Rotary year, i.e. July 1 through June 30.

 ARTICLE VI – MEETINGS

 Section 6.1.
-An annual meeting of the members shall take place at the RI Convention each year, or elsewhere as determined by the Board.
-At this meeting, the installation of incoming directors and officers and other businesses shall take place.
+An annual meeting of the members shall take place at the RI Convention each year, or elsewhere as determined by the Board .
+At this meeting the installation of incoming directors and officers and other business shall take place.
 The exact date, time, and location of the annual meeting of the members shall be set by the Board and announced to the members at least 60 days prior to the meeting if at the RI Convention but otherwise at least 30 days prior to the meeting.

 Section 6.2.
 An annual meeting of the incoming Board shall take place immediately subsequent to the annual meeting of the members.